neilg63/simple-php-refactoring-test/README.md

 # Simple PHP Refactoring Test

-This index.php incldues a controller that mimics a full-fat Laravel controller (but without any framework dependencies).
+This index.php incldues a controller that mimics a full-fat Laravel controller (but without any external framework dependencies).
 It should run in any php 8+ environment.

-The controllers's ```renderResults()``` method is called below and will run at the command line via ```php index.php``` with JSON output.
+The controller's ```renderResults()``` method is called at the bottom of the file so it will run at the command line via ```php index.php``` with JSON output.

 All data sets and variable values are hard-coded for testing purposes.
 In production, these would come from a ```$request``` object and database queries.